 This attraction is outside the main tourist streets of Hoi An Ancient Town.
 This hall is much smaller than the others that have been visited today and it isn’t as detailed either.
 It is still very pretty though, but it doesn’t take us long to walk around the grounds.

-Hoi An Ancient Town have night markets that are simply fascinating.
+Hoi An Ancient Town has night markets that are simply fascinating.
 The markets are a great place to browse if you are looking for souvenirs.
 I decided against the snake whisky as I didn’t think it would pass Australian customs!

 Dinner is amazing.
 Is there anything better than Vietnamese food?!
 The restaurants here are very busy as there are a lot of tourists at the markets, but the food is delivered quickly.
-I ordered white rose, omelette and barbeque, not that I know what any of these things are, but the pictures sure looked good!
+I ordered a white rose, omelette and barbeque, not that I know what any of these things are, but the pictures sure looked good!
 The wait staff show us how to roll up the omelettes in the rice paper as we had no idea and it must have been obvious!

 Before heading back into the Ancient Town proper to view the lanterns at night, you can buy a floating candle to place on the river.
 It is supposed to bring good luck.